 I answered a question on Quora: ‘What does it feel like to seriously consider the prospect of your own death?’
-As you’ll know if you’ve read Life Changing, I believe that confronting death is the best way to get in touch with who you are and what you really think is important in life.
-Answering this question enabled me to go deep into some intimate territory.
+You’ll know if you’ve read Life Changing that I believe that confronting death is the best way to get in touch with who you are and what you think is important in life.
+Answering this question enabled me to go deep into intimate territory.
 Thanks to Seb Paquet for inviting me to take the plunge.

 It’s the people who haven’t done what they came to do in life who are the most scared of death.

 As an atheist, I don’t see any reason to suppose that there is an ultimate meaning to life.
-Human beings are a cosmic accident (an accident that was inevitable in the scope of eternity, though this doesn’t make our existence any less random or arbitrary).
-Conceding that there is no ultimate meaning to life doesn’t stop us from wanting to know the meaning of our own life, however.
-As Albert Camus says, human being are remarkable for the fact that they can acknowledge the meaninglessness of existence and affirm life regardless.
+Human beings are a cosmic accident (an accident that was inevitable in the scope of eternity, which doesn’t make our existence any less random or arbitrary).
+Conceding there is no ultimate meaning to life, however, doesn’t stop us from wanting to know the meaning of our own life.
+As Albert Camus claims, human beings are remarkable for the fact that they can acknowledge the meaninglessness of existence and affirm life regardless.

+Philosophers like Heidegger and Sartre claim what confronting death leads to the affirmation of life.
 What does it mean to affirm life?
-Nothing more or less than to acknowledge what one is ultimately capable of being.
-I’m not ultimately capable of being the President of the United States.
-Even if I were a US citizen, I still wouldn’t be capable of it.
-It’s just not in me.
-I am capable of being a father and parent, though I’ve chosen not to take this path.
-I realized some years ago that were I to take it, it would impinge on what I know to be my ultimate potential, which is to be a philosopher.
-I’m not saying that I’m a great philosopher.
-I’m saying that on a deep level I know that this is what I am here to be.
-God didn’t decide this – I decided it for myself.
-To be precise, I recognized that, as a result of some chance conjunction of facts and circumstances, involving my bio-chemistry, my psychology and life history, this is what I’m ultimately capable of being.
+Affirming life is to acknowledge what one is ultimately capable of being.
+I am not capable of being the President of the United States, even if I’d like to be this person.
+If I were a US citizen, I probably still wouldn’t be capable of it.
+It’s not in me.
+I am capable of being a father and parent, though I’ve chosen not to take this path in life.
+I realized years ago that were I to take it, it would impinge on what I know to be my ultimate potential, which is to write this kind of drivel and be a philosopher.
+I am not saying that I’m a great philosopher.
+I am saying that on a deep level I know that this is what I am here to be.
+God didn’t decide this fact – I decided it myself.
+To be precise, I recognized that, as a result of some chance conjunction of facts and circumstances, involving my bio-chemistry, my psychology and life history, this is what I am ultimately capable of being.

 I affirm the meaning of my life every day.
-I affirm – or try to affirm – my ultimate possibility.
+I affirm – or try to affirm – my ultimate potential.

-This is my true desire.
-Yet the goal itself is something I haven’t really achieved yet.
-When I seriously consider the prospect of my own death, this is what comes to light for me.
+This is my desire.
+Yet the goal itself is something that I haven’t achieved yet.
+When I seriously consider the prospect of my death, this is what comes to light for me.
 It is as if I haven’t yet done what I came to do in life.

 The prospect is ahead of me.
 It is entirely up to me to achieve it.